nguyenston/QViM/README.md

 A quantum circuit can be thought of as a series of gate applications.
-Similarly, the virtual machine class `QVM` is essentially a turing machine with an internal state (wave function) that takes in a list of `QInstr` (named Quantum Program or QuIP) and execute on it procedually.
+Similarly, the virtual machine class `QVM` is essentially a turing machine with an internal state (wave function) that takes in a list of `QInstr` (QInstr Program or QuIP) and execute on it procedually.

 ```julia
 using QViM